i582/phpstats/README.md

 # phpstats

-phpstats is a small utility for collecting statistics on PHP projects based on [NoVerify](https://github.com/VKCOM/noverify).
+phpstats is a small utility for collecting statistics of PHP projects based on [NoVerify](https://github.com/VKCOM/noverify).

 #### Metrics